Xinu: University of Mississippi Embedded Xinu Laboratory

-Nexos Project
+Nexos Project, Embedded Xinu, Virtual Xinu

 The Nexos Project is a joint effort between Marquette University, the University at Buffalo, and the University of Mississippi to build curriculum materials and a supporting experimental laboratory for hands-on projects in computer systems courses.
 The approach focuses on low cost, flexible, commodity embedded hardware, freely available development and debugging tools, and a fresh implementation of a classic operating system, Embedded Xinu, that is ideal for student exploration.

 Virtual Xinu addresses two challenges that limit the effectiveness of Nexos.
-First, potential faculty adopters have clearly indicated that even with the current minimal monetary cost of installation, the hardware modifications, and time investment remain troublesome factors that scare off interested educators.
-Second, overcoming inherent complications that arise due to the shared subnet that allow student projects to interfere with each other in ways that are difficult to recreate, debug, and understand.
-Ultimately, porting the Xinu operating systems to QEMU virtual hardware, and developing the virtual networking platform have produced results showing success using Virtual Xinu in the classroom during one semester of the Operating Systems course at the University of Mississippi by Dr Ruth.
+First, the hardware modifications and time investment remain impediments to adoption by interested faculty educators.
+Second, Xinu uses a shared subnet.
+This lets student projects interfere with each other, in ways that are difficult to recreate, debug, and understand.
+Xinu was ported to the QEMU virtual hardware and a virtual networking platform was developed.
+Dr Ruth used this successfully for 1 semester of the Operating Systems course at the University of Mississippi.

-Latest Versions
+Latest versions

-There are several versions of Xinu available for platforms such as an x86, ARM, AVR (Arduino) and MIPS.
-The last versions by Douglas Comer is for both the Intel x86 (Galileo) and ARM Cortex-A8 (BeagleBone Black).
-The version for AVR requires 32KB of flash, thus Arduino Uno boards and alike are supported.
+Several versions of Xinu are available for platforms such as x86, ARM, AVR (Arduino), and MIPS.
+The last versions by Douglas Comer work on Intel x86 (Galileo) and on ARM Cortex-A8 (BeagleBone Black).
+The version for AVR requires 32 KB of flash, thus Arduino Uno boards and the like are supported.
 The source code of these versions is freely available.